aikaterna/aikaterna-cogs/README.md

 pupper - A cog for Ryan5374.
 A pet that comes around on an on_message listener and waits for someone to pet it (react with a standard wave emoji), and rewards with credits.
 Many attributes are configurable.

 quiz - A kahoot-like trivia game.
 Originally by Keane for Red v2.

-region - A command to change the voice region of a server.
-Requires the guild admin or mod role or guild administrator.

 rndstatus - A v3 port of Twentysix's rndstatus cog with a couple extra settings.